WebAssembly/spec/document/syntax/instructions.rst

 ------------

 WebAssembly code consists of sequences of *instructions*.
-The computational model is based on a *stack machine* in that instructions manipulate values on an implicit *operand stack*, *consuming* (popping) argument values and *returning* (pushing) result values.
+Its computational model is based on a *stack machine* in that instructions manipulate values on an implicit *operand stack*, *consuming* (popping) argument values and *returning* (pushing) result values.

 .. note::
-   In the current version of WebAssembly, at most one result value can be returned by an instruction.
+   In the current version of WebAssembly, at most one result value can be pushed by a single instruction.
    This restriction may be lifted in future versions.

-In addition to dynamic operands from the stack, some instructions also have static *immediate* arguments which are part of the instruction itself, typically :ref:`indices <syntax-index>` or type annotations.
+In addition to dynamic operands from the stack, some instructions also have static *immediate* arguments, typically :ref:`indices <syntax-index>` or type annotations, which are part of the instruction itself.

 Some instructions are :ref:`structured <syntax-instr-control>` in that they bracket nested sequences of instructions.